 Our first site at Lowfield Green in York will pioneer an innovative mutual home ownership model that will provide residents with secure equity while guaranteeing permanent affordability.

-We have planning approval for nineteen homes and a common house on the site, with our contractor team ready to start building in summer 2020.
+We have planning approval for nineteen homes and a common house on the site, with our contractor team ready to start building in 2022.

 We want to build on our £420,000 community share offer and fund more community-led developments in York.
 Your support will help us: